jingw2/policy_gradient/README.md

 # Policy Gradient Algorithm

 This section is about policy gradient method, including simple policy gradient method and trust region policy optimization.
-Based on cart-v0 environment from openAI gym module, two methods are implemented using pytorch.
+Based on cart-v0 environment from openAI gym module, different methods are implemented using pytorch.
+The correspondent hyperparameters are from the correspondent algorithm paper.

 ### Vanilla Policy gradient theory